-If this software or related documentation is delivered to the U.S. Government or anyone licensing it on behalf of the U.S. Government, the following notice is applicable:
+If this is software or related documentation that is delivered to the U.S. Government or anyone licensing it on behalf of the U.S. Government, the following notice is applicable:

 U.S. GOVERNMENT RIGHTS Programs, software, databases, and related documentation and technical data delivered to U.S. Government customers are "commercial computer software" or "commercial technical data" pursuant to the applicable Federal Acquisition Regulation and agency-specific supplemental regulations.
 As such, the use, duplication, disclosure, modification, and adaptation shall be subject to the restrictions and license terms set forth in the applicable Government contract, and, to the extent applicable by the terms of the Government contract, the additional rights set forth in FAR 52.227-19, Commercial Computer Software License (December 2007).
-Oracle USA, Inc., 500 Oracle Parkway, Redwood City, CA 94065.
+Oracle America, Inc., 500 Oracle Parkway, Redwood City, CA 94065

-This software is developed for general use in a variety of information management applications.
-It is not developed or intended for use in any inherently dangerous applications, including applications which may create a risk of personal injury.
-If you use this software in dangerous applications, then you shall be responsible to take all appropriate fail-safe, backup, redundancy, and other measures to ensure the safe use of this software.
-Oracle Corporation and its affiliates disclaim any liability for any damages caused by use of this software in dangerous applications.
+This software or hardware is developed for general use in a variety of information management applications.
+It is not developed or intended for use in any inherently dangerous applications, including applications that may create a risk of personal injury.
+If you use this software or hardware in dangerous applications, then you shall be responsible to take all appropriate fail-safe, backup, redundancy, and other measures to ensure its safe use.
+Oracle Corporation and its affiliates disclaim any liability for any damages caused by use of this software or hardware in dangerous applications.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
+Oracle and Java are registered trademarks of Oracle and/or its affiliates.
 Other names may be trademarks of their respective owners.